Possibility of both internal and cross-company integration

 Although Product Development switched to Jira Software, the other departments, like the customer service center, were still using the old in-house ticketing system since at that time Jira Software was not the best option for their needs.

 It was then that they reached out to iDalko to ask for a small proof of concept to be presented to the board.
-The result was satisfactory and the in-house ticketing system was eventually replaced by Jira Service Desk in 2019 to optimize the internal collaboration between the customer service and the development teams.
+The result was satisfactory and the in-house ticketing system was eventually replaced by Jira Service Management in 2019 to optimize the internal collaboration between the customer service and the development teams.

 Check the process, integration and best-practices for aligning support and development teams